Skip to main content

 About this section

-The pages under Surfaces are reference catalogs for each surface — what panels, commands, or navigation keys exist on that surface.
-For how to do a specific thing (install an MCP server, switch models, manage chat tabs) use the feature sections below (Chat, Agents, Tools & MCP, etc.) — those pages show all surfaces side by side via tabs.
+The pages under Clients are reference catalogs for each client — what panels, commands, or navigation keys exist on that client.
+For how to do a specific thing (install an MCP server, switch models, manage chat tabs) use the feature sections below (Chat, Agents, Tools & MCP, etc.) — those pages show all clients side by side via tabs.

 See also